YufeiZhang/Principles-of-Programming-Python-3/README.md

 # Principles-of-Programming

-* Using Python-3
+* Using Python 3.5.2

-  if you miss any module, run
+  If you miss any module, run

   > $ sudo python3 -m pip install module_name